-HOPRG works to build community and social connectedness for older people both locally and in the city.
+HOPRG works to build community and social connectedness for older people both locally and throughout Greater Hobart.

 HOPRG's mission is to ensure that the voice of older people is heard, and that older people have the opportunity and are encouraged to be included and engaged in their communities.

 If you are interested in being a member of HOPRG, please contact Danielle Walker on (03) 6238 2772 or email email@example.com

 City of Hobart Positive Ageing Strategy City of Hobart Positive Ageing Strategy